hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

     Loop until you find the end that type and add it to the list
 -In the initial loop, skip the characters just added in the inner loop

-The entire parsing logic would be extremely difficult
+The entire parsing logic would be extremely difficult with iterators.
+You'd need an iterator inside an iterator and skip the unwanted characters.
+Massive nightmare.

 I'm not against the idea of iterators, I just want the option to choose.
 Zig gives you that option.